turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 Notice the different style of how these methods are used.
 How are these methods used for a given object?

+Try using these methods to refactor the country exercises to work with the whole <a href="https://github.com/turingschool-examples/iterator-methods-stations/blob/master/data.json" target="\__blank">dataset</a>

 <section class="checks-for-understanding">
 ### Checks for Understanding